oci-landing-zones/oci-cis-landingzone-quickstart/README.md

  ## Architecture
  The Landing Zone template creates a three-tier web architecture in a single VCN.
 The three tiers are divided into:

- - One (1) Public Subnet (for load balancers and the OCI bastion host service)
+ - One (1) Public Subnet (for load balancers and bastion servers)
  - Two (2) Private Subnets (one for the application tier/servers and one for the database tier)

- The Landing Zone template also creates five (5) compartments in the tenancy:
+ The Landing Zone template also creates four (4) compartments in the tenancy:

  - A network compartment: A compartment for all networking resources.
  - A security compartment: A compartment for all logging, key management, and notifications resources and services.
- - A compute and storage compartment: A compartment for all compute and storage (including object storage) resources
+ - An application development compartment: A compartment for application development related services, including compute, storage, functions, streams, Kubernetes and API Gateway.
  - A database compartment: A compartment for a database resources and services.
- - An application development compartment: A compartment for application services, such as functions and API Gateway.

-The network diagram below does not show the database and application development compartments, because no resources are initially provisioned into these compartments.
+The network diagram below does not show the database compartment, because no resources are initially provisioned into that compartment.

 ![Architecture](images/Architecture.png)